ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 TLS 1.3 is the preferred version of TLS for this specification.
-In order to facilitate implementation, this section provides a non-normative description of the parts of TLS 1.3 which are relevant to TCPINC and defines a baseline of algorithms and modes which MUST be supported.
+In order to facilitate implementation, this section provides a non-normative description of the parts of TLS 1.3 which are relevant to TCPINC and defines a normative baseline of algorithms and modes which MUST be supported.
 Other modes, cipher suites, key exchange algorithms, certificate formats as defined in
 {{I-D.ietf-tls-tls13}} MAY also be used and that document